Are you applying empathy as part of your sales and marketing approach?

 Now, if you had to pick one word, one adjective, to describe that entire buying journey, what would that be?

-Like I said, I’ve done this with thousands of people around the world and inevitably, what do you think the words are, Brian?
+As I said, I’ve done this with thousands of people worldwide, and inevitably, what do you think the words are, Brian?
 Take a guess.

 Brent: It’d be things like long, hard, awful, frustrating.
 It’s interesting.
 When you ask people to place themselves in their own purchase journey and just ask them to share one word, they get kind of angry.